 - with Jane Fonda and Yolanda Thomas -

-Blair brings a sense of joy, irreverent humor and a willingness to take risks to her clients, audiences, and in the stories she tells in writing, speaking at conferences and gatherings, and in her new book project, Lovers & Leaders : Create a winning team for the relationship of your dreams
+Blair brings a sense of joy, irreverent humor and a willingness to take risks to her clients, audiences, and in the stories she tells in writing, speaking at conferences and gatherings, and in her new book project, Lovers & Leaders : Get Down to the Business of Loving

 In her previous career as an acting coach, Blair became the Internet's "Dear Abby" for actors, when her weekly column "Ask Blair" appeared on Playbill On-Line.
-As a writer Blair's articles have also appeared online in her blog, at Rebelle Society; Erika Napoletano; UK's feminist e-zine, FLOW, at Sexual Health.com, in the Hudson Valley Arts/ Spirit / Culture publication; Chronogram and with her column, "Inner Actions" at Feminist.com.
+As a writer Blair's articles have also appeared online in her blog, at the Huffington Post; The Good Men Project Digital Romance; TresSugar; YourTango; Rebelle Society; Erika Napoletano; UK's feminist e-zine, FLOW, at Sexual Health.com, in the Hudson Valley Arts/ Spirit / Culture publication; Chronogram and with her column, "Inner Actions" at Feminist.com.
 In 1999, one of her drama therapy groups for actors was filmed by Europe's Envoyé Spécial, the European version of Nightline.